 - other nature bits and bobs to make the spider

-How to make a Nature Spider Web for Halloween
+How to make the Spider Web Nature Weave:

 - Cut all the fern leaves off of the frond so that you have a long flexible stem to create the structure of the web.